mathemage/FUP-programming-exam/Exam2/1_red_black_paths/README.md

 ## Hints

 Any solution is okay, even the very inefficient one.
-There are several ways how to solve this problem and we are not forcing you into any specific.
+There are several alternative solutions to this problem and we are not forcing you into any specific.
 Should you feel especially in need of hints, you may find some ideas to some approaches below.

-Keep in mind there may be alternative solutions to this and we are not pushing you into any specific implementation.
+We will test for **n <= TODO DECIDE ON UPPER LIMIT HERE**.
-We will test for **n <= TODO DECIDE ON UPPER LIMIT HERE** so as long as your solution can manage `(rbp 17)`, it's efficient enough for this exam.
+So as long as your solution can manage `(rbp TODO DECIDE ON UPPER LIMIT HERE)`, it's efficient enough for this exam.

 ### Approach 1: recursive calculation
 * **TODO**

-From these hints, you can come up with a recursive formula for `(rbp n)`.
+From these hints, you should be able to come up with a recursive formula for `(rbp n)`.